-In pictures: The US military assets which are powering Operation Epic Fury
+In pictures: The military assets from the US which are powering Operation Epic Fury

 On Saturday, 28 February, the US and Israel began a series of joint missile strikes on Iran, as both countries' leaders called for the Iranian people to overthrow the regime.